 Physical access control is at the heart of any good security plan, ranking right up with there with digital security.
-While digital security protects information – which can obviously be used to damage a company or individual’s reputation, finances or performance – physical security protects people and equipment in a more visceral way.
+While digital security protects information – which can obviously be used to damage a company or individual’s reputation, finances, or performance – physical security protects people and equipment in a more visceral way.
 The evening news is full of the unfortunate consequences of a violent person walking into a workplace with a weapon.
-In less dramatic fashion, physical barriers can prevent unknowing people from wandering into server rooms or other spaces with hazardous materials and equipment.
+In a less dramatic fashion, physical barriers can prevent unknowing people from wandering into server rooms or other spaces with hazardous materials and equipment.

 A physical access control system is the backbone of enforcing security surrounding physical access.

 Physical Security Access Control Systems